7 labor leaders on how COVID-19 has given the labor movement new urgency

 Ai-jen Poo, cofounder and executive director of the National Domestic Workers Alliance, which advocates for home care workers, nannies, and house cleaners and introduced the Domestic Workers Bill of Rights Act last year, the first piece of national legislation to enshrine the rights and protections of domestic workers.

-We work with the workforce that provides caregiving and cleaning services in the home—so the nannies, the house cleaners, the homecare workers who are caring for the aging or supporting people with disabilities, and a lot of people with chronic illnesses, too, who are staying at home.
+We work with the workforce that provides caregiving and cleaning services in the home—so the nannies, the house cleaners, the home care workers who are caring for the aging or supporting people with disabilities, and a lot of people with chronic illnesses, too, who are staying at home.
 Before the COVID pandemic, this was a workforce that had very little in the way of security—low wages, unpredictable hours or long hours, no access to a safety net, no paid time off.
 In fact, 82% of the workforce didn’t have a single paid sick day.
 We were like, okay, these jobs have never been good, family-sustaining jobs.
 But they could be, because there’s such a clear demand for them.
 And these are jobs that can’t be outsourced; they’re not going to be automated.
 So we were like, this is our big chance to make these jobs good jobs.

 And then the COVID crisis hit.
 We had two dynamics happening: dramatic and rapid loss of income and jobs, and a set of people continuing to work under pretty dangerous conditions, without any protective equipment or access to testing or healthcare or paid sick days.
 That meant springing into action on two fronts: One to provide cash assistance to domestic workers in need through our coronavirus care fund, and then to build tools and resources for domestic workers who are still working.
 What gives us hope is that workers who have been previously invisible in the popular imagination are suddenly being seen as essential. ”